Data Science with Python Certification Course

 Hence a Big Data Professional designs and creates an environment using Big Data tools to ease the processing of Netflix Data.

 User behavior refers to the way how a user interacts with the Netflix service, and data scientists use the data to both understand and predict behavior.
 For example, how would a change to the Netflix product affect the number of hours that members watch?
 To improve the streaming experience, Data Scientists look at QoE metrics that are likely to have an impact on user behavior.
 One metric of interest is the rebuffer rate, which is a measure of how often playback is temporarily interrupted.
-Another metric is bitrate, that refers to the quality of the picture that is served/seen — a very low bitrate corresponds to a fuzzy picture.
+Another metric is bitrate, which refers to the quality of the picture that is served/seen — a very low bitrate corresponds to a fuzzy picture.

 How do Data Scientists use data to provide the best user experience once a member hits “play” on Netflix?

 One approach is to look at the algorithms that run in real-time or near real-time once playback has started, which determine what bitrate should be served, what server to download that content from, etc.